 Now, two women who we've met – one a liberated lady and one an enslaved lady.
 Well, when the enslaved lady was freed, you say what was the reaction?
 Well, the reaction was very typical for these kinds of people.
 Look at it in verse 19.
 “And when her master saw the hope of their gains was gone, they caught Paul and Silas, drew them into the marketplace under the rulers.”
 Now watch, friends.
 That’s very interesting.

 Persecution brings blessing.
 Infiltration is what destroys.
-That’s why, in all these people walking around talking about oh – this is such a great day for the church and so forth and so on.
-And you know, this is probably a time when is as Satan as he’d ever been because we’re not under persecution, which really causes us to grow.
+That’s why, in all these people walking around talking about – Oh, this is such a great day for the church and so forth and so on.
+And you know, this is probably a time when Satan is as active as he’s ever been, because we’re not under persecution, which really causes us to grow.
 We're under the presses of infiltration, which is Satan’s subtle and effective work.
-Well, God overwhelmed infiltration in the case of the maid and he’s about to overwhelm persecution.
+Well, God overwhelmed infiltration in the case of the maid, and He’s about to overwhelm persecution.
 And we’ll see how.

-Now I want you to look at five features and I put them in a little outline for you to follow.
+Now I want you to look at five features, and I put them in a little outline for you to follow.
 If I was going to give you a proposition to base on those points I would say, “How to turn persecution into production.”
 How do you take a negative situation and make a positive out of it?
 How do you take a persecuted church or a persecuted man or men and make them productive?
 What is the process or what are the steps or what happens to bring about a positive result from a negative situation?

 Well, there are five things.
-Suffering, persecution, led to singing praises which led to preaching salvation which led to seeing production which led to securing protection, and the cycle ran fully.
+Suffering persecution, led to singing praises, which led to preaching salvation, which led to seeing production, which led to securing protection, and the cycle ran fully.
 Now let’s begin with point one.

 I mean this girl was essentially doing what all the rest of those women, sooth-sayers, fortune tellers and palm readers and all do.
 She was making a fortune, only she had some agents who were taking in the gravy.
 She was just getting the residue.